 The JJMDC and Mercy collaboration comes just months after another device manufacturer announced a similar data partnership with Mercy.
 Dr. Drozda believes this type of exchange is catching on because the Food and Drug Administration is encouraging the use of real-world data to evaluate medical devices.
 “Not only does Mercy have diverse data, we have the data platform, quality, scale and sophisticated data scientists to turn this data into meaningful information.
 That’s critical where patient outcomes are concerned,” said Dr. Drozda.

 Since Mercy installed its Epic EHR more than a decade ago, Mercy’s IT backbone and recognized analytics leader Mercy Technology Services has been building it out.
 Today, Mercy has accumulated millions of data points in longitudinal patient records with more data accessible from fields versus being obscured in physician notes within the EHR.
 Where Mercy still has data in a note, it uses award-winning natural language processing (NLP) capabilities to extract and measure it.
-All patient data is anonymized before use in any external studies.
+All patient data is de-identified before use in any external studies.

 Learn more about Mercy’s work on this initiative here.